analyticsgym/ai_journal/notes.md

 - before work, AI generates a custom podcast or learning video on X topic you're struggling with at work
 - AI generates a practice scenario on X and coaches on strengths and weaknesses
 - AI tests your knowledge via an interview/assessment on X topic
-- you add notes on X topic to a tool that feeds into the AI
+- you add notes/reflections on X topic to a tool that feeds into the AI
-- you use the AI to search/synthesize insights across your learning notes for Y work situation
+- you use the AI to search/synthesize insights across your learning notes/reflections for Y work situation
 - after work, AI generates a podcast, audiobook, or Kindle book to assist with Z personal life challenge

 --------------------------------------------------------------------------------------------